 If J.K.
 Rowling’s seven Harry Potter books left you hungry for more Hogwarts, you’re not alone.
-Fortunately, a whole bunch of totally unauthorized Potter novels have been published in other countries – often selling better than the real thing.
+Fortunately, a whole bunch of totally unauthorized Potter novels have been published in other countries.
 To give you a taste of the kind of quality reads available to Potter fiends, here are the plot summaries of a few brazen knock-offs.

 1. Harry Potter and the Leopard-Walk-Up-To Dragon (China)